franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_07e_tf_main_sub.png

-An example GUI shows three identical "Name" text strings and a possible transaction could be **interacting with the third "Name" text string**, which is left to the "Franz" text string.
+An example GUI shows three identical *Name* text strings and a possible transaction could be **interacting with the third *Name* text string**, which is left to the *Franz* text string.

-Selecting just the "Name" text string as a main component of a :ref:`Text Finder <visual_keywords-text_finder>` is not enough.
-It would be an ambiguous transaction: the three "Name" text string have exactly the same aspect.
-Alyvix detects all the three "Name" text strings and interacts with the first one, because of the raster logic of the screen scanner.
+Selecting just the *Name* text string as a main component of a :ref:`Text Finder <visual_keywords-text_finder>` is not enough.
+It would be an ambiguous transaction: the three *Name* text string have exactly the same aspect.
+Alyvix detects all the three *Name* text strings and interacts with the first one, because of the raster logic of the screen scanner.

-To correctly define a unique keyword, it is necessary to **select the "Franz" text string as a sub component**.
+To correctly define a unique keyword, it is necessary to **select the *Franz* text string as a sub component**.
 Remember that all the :ref:`Text Finder <visual_keywords-text_finder>` component selections, especially for the main component, lie in their ROI (region of interests) and the upper left corner of ROI are linked with the upper left corner of the screen.
 That differs from the :ref:`Image Finder <visual_keywords-image_finder>` and :ref:`Rect Finder <visual_keywords-rect_finder>`: in these cases the main component selection is defined within the entire screen.

 .. warning::
     The main component of a :ref:`Text Finder <visual_keywords-text_finder>` is going to be searched within its ROI and not on the entire screen.
 This is the reason why a :ref:`Text Finder <visual_keywords-text_finder>` **should be only used as sub components of Object Finders**.